5 Best Frank Lloyd Wright Coffee Table Books (2026)

 Year 2024 (45th Ed.)

-Covers the full span: Prairie Houses, Usonian homes, Fallingwater, Tokyo Imperial Hotel, Guggenheim Museum, and visionary "Living City" plans.
-Both realized and unrealized projects documented with archival drawings and photographs.
+The book covers everything: Prairie Houses, Usonian homes, Fallingwater, the Tokyo Imperial Hotel, the Guggenheim, and Wright's visionary (unrealized) city plans.
+Both built and unbuilt projects are documented with archival drawings and photographs that Pfeiffer accessed directly.

 3. Fallingwater: A Frank Lloyd Wright Country House